Where to travel in Cuba? The simply must-see places to visit in Cuba? Well yes there are a lot more obviously but you have to start somewhere right?

-Havana gets rather hot (one of the reasons why you might want to visit), so look for a street vendor selling guarapo (freshly squeezed sugarcane juice), which is a taste sensation, especially when a splash of lime is added.
-Explore the length of the Malecón, the esplanade that runs from Old Havana to the faded and then restored glory of Vedado, which was where the wealthy of Havana used to live (and many of these stunning mansions are now being repurposed as cool bars and restaurants).
-Naturally these suggestions are not exhaustive, and the best part about Havana is to find a surprise around each corner.
+Havana can get hot, so look for a street vendor selling guarapo (freshly squeezed sugarcane juice).
+It’s a taste sensation, especially with a splash of lime.
+Explore the length of the Malecón, the esplanade that runs from Old Havana to Vedado.
+This was an upper-middle-class area where Havana’s wealthy used to live.
+Many of these stunning mansions are now repurposed as cool bars and restaurants.

-He was imprisoned on the island from 1953 until 1955 for his revolutionary activities, although soon after that… well, you know how it went.
-There are still prisons on the island, but naturally this is not the reason to visit.
-It just has a sparse, beautiful quality that is different to the mainland which is really just a short ferry crossing away.
-Much of Cuba could be considered to be rural, and yet the serenity of the Isla de la Juventud is something else entirely.
+The old prison building is still standing and worth a visit.
+It has a sparse, beautiful quality to it that is quite different to the other partds Much of Cuba could be considered to be rural, and yet the serenity of the Isla de la Juventud is something else entirely.

 Gardens of the Queen: Where to Travel in Cuba to Avoid the Crowds

-Named by Christopher Colombus, the Gardens of the Queen (Jardines de la Reina) are a vast maritime protected area that encompasses some 2170 square kilometres of water off Cuba’s central southern coast.
-There are more than 600 islands and cays within the area, although most of them are miniscule.
+Jardines de la Reina are a vast maritime protected area of 2170 square kms off Cuba’s central southern coast.
+There are more than 600 islands and cays within the area, although most of them are minuscule.

-Only two of the island have a permanent population, and this totals 12 people across both of them.
-Not a misprint.
-12 people in total.
-Gosh, you would hate to get into an argument with someone when they’re the only other person on the island, wouldn’t you?
-Of course, there are more people who come and go, since the area is rich with aquatic life, making it a truly unique place to take a dive.
-This is one of the more isolated spots where to travel in Cuba, but it’s worth the effort.
+Only two of the islands have a permanent population.
+In fact only a total population of 12 people live across both of them!
+The area is rich with aquatic life making it a truly unique place to take a dive.
+This is one of the more isolated spots to travel to in Cuba, but it’s worth the effort.

 Guantánamo: Infamous for the Wrong Reasons

-There’s a burgeoning fishing trade and the town offers a relaxed pace of life that is demonstrably more laid-back than the rest of the country, which is wonderfully laid-back to begin with.
+The town has a thriving fishing trade and offers a very relaxed pace of life.
+Even more laid-back than the rest of Cuba!